Connect with us

 It’s easy to overlook the plastic waste scattered on our beaches or floating in the ocean.
 But the reality is clear: plastic pollution is suffocating our oceans and destroying marine life.
 As we continue to pollute, we risk not only the health of our oceans but also the survival of countless species, including our own.
 It is time to take action before the waves of plastic drown the beauty of the seas we cherish.

-Dipin is Co-founder and Editor-in-Chief at EdPublica.
-A journalist and editor with over 15 years of experience leading and co-founding print and digital media outlets, his pieces on education, politics, and culture have been published in global media outlets, including The Huffington Post, The Himalayan Times, DailyO, Education Insider and so on.
+Dipin is the Co-founder and Editor-in-Chief of EdPublica.
+A journalist and editor with over 15 years of experience leading and co-founding both print and digital media outlets, he has written extensively on education, politics, and culture.
+His work has appeared in global publications such as The Huffington Post, The Himalayan Times, DailyO, Education Insider, and others.

 Click to comment